xfangsn/xfangsn.github.io/_pages/home.md

 ### Welcome!

-New medical devices and therapies stand to improve human health outcomes the world over.
-Though innovating in this space is challenging, predictive simulations provide a promising path forward.
 I am a **computational scientist** who clears these paths via new data-driven models, algorithms, and extreme-scale software.
 Recent examples include the <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-IJMF-20.pdf" target="_blank">most efficient sub-grid model</a> for simulating cavitation, a <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-PRE-19.pdf" target="_blank">low-order model</a> for cell-scale blood flow, and <a href="https://mfc-caltech.github.io/" target="_blank">MFC</a>, my open-source multi-phase flow solver.
 These developments guide biomicrofluidic device design and improve treatment outcomes (e.g. burst-wave <a href="https://www.hopkinsmedicine.org/health/treatment-tests-and-therapies/lithotripsy" target="_blank">lithotripsy</a>).